-Since Christ died for “all,” this puts everything in different perspective.
+Christ having died for “all” puts everything in different perspective.

-Now, because of the settled judgment by God about the sin issue, that is, Jesus fully paid for our sin (2 Co 5:15), that should have significant implications on how Christians put priority in their lives.
+Now, the settled judgment by God about the sin issue—that is, Jesus fully paid for our sin (2 Co 5:15)—should have significant implications on how Christians put priority in their lives.

 from now on,